CaseyRo/dynudns/README.md

 certificates.
 By default certificates are stored in Home Assistant's `ssl` directory, but a custom path may be supplied.

+For each configured domain, a sensor named `sensor.certificate_<domain>` is created.
+The sensor reports the expiration timestamp of the certificate stored under `ssl/live/<domain>/fullchain.pem`, allowing you to monitor certificate validity from the Home Assistant UI.

 Example service call:

 ```yaml